top of page

 4) Agent and auctioneer skill

-A good agent creates bidder confidence and momentum.
+A good auctioneer supported by good agent creates bidder confidence and momentum.
 A weak one creates confusion and silence.

-• Get a proper pricing strategy using relevant comparable sales, not hope.
+• Get a proper pricing strategy from an independent vendor advocate, not the sales agent.

-• Style to the buyer avatar, not your personal taste.
+• Stage and Style the property to the buyer pool, not your personal taste.

 • Shortlist the agent based on process, not promises.